owanturist/react-impulse/README.md

 InnerStore<T>#getState<R>(transform: (value: T) => R): R
 ```

 An `InnerStore` instance's method that returns the current value.

-Takes optional `transform` function that is applied to the value before returning.
+- `[transform]` is an optional function that will be applied to the current value before returning.

 ```ts
 const plainSignInState = signInFormStore.getState(